 To access courses and coursework, students must log into their MySHU account.
 This site is a main portal to access important university icons such as Blackboard, email, and SPA.
-Students may access their email through this link or www.outlook.com.
-If students forget their password to this portal at any time, they must reset their password at ams.sacredheart.edu.
+If MySHU is unavailable and students are unable to access courses and coursework, an alternate link is available.
+Students may access their email through Outlook.
+If students forget their password to this portal at any time, they must reset their password.